Calvinuhh/calvinuhh/README.md

 - 📫 How to reach me **calvin.uhh@gmail.com**

-Junior Backend Developer graduated from the Bootcamp Soy Henry, experience and projects in the PERN Stack, knowledge in mongoDB and Mongoose, JWT and Mercado Pago API, I am constantly updating myself about new trends and technologies in web development, constantly deepening the technologies that I already master, I consider that I can contribute great value in the Backend development part, especially with Express.js since it is the framework with which I have practiced and developed projects the most.
+Junior Backend Developer, experience and projects in PERN and MERN Stack, JWT and Mercado Pago API , I am constantly updating myself about new trends and technologies in web development, constantly deepening the technologies that I already master, I consider that I can contribute great value in the Backend development, especially with Express.js since it is the framework with which I have practiced and developed projects the most.

+I realized that the market increasingly demands more TypeScript, so I am working on projects like APIs in TypeScript to improve my skills and scalability of my applications.

 <h3 align="left">Connect with me:</h3>
 <p align="left">